 I live in Indiana with my two hilarious and delightful children, a crafty boyfriend, and a garage full of bikes.
-I like dynamic people, big stories, elegant writing, small towns, and exploring the Midwest, and I write about that here.
+We are the komubucha-drinking, chicken- and bee-keeping hipsters that the news warned you about.

-I started FAUXREALTHO in 2004 as a personal site with quieter musings on life, education, and politics.
+Because of this, I started FAUXREALTHO in 2004 as a personal site with quieter musings on life, education, and politics.

 For five years I wrote about life in the Greater Lafayette area and Purdue University area at Think Lafayette [RIP, 2011-2016].
 Think Lafayette was another award-winning web-zine that a friend and I co-founded as a free alternative to traditional local media.
 Our goal was to cheer-lead local civic, entertainment, and social gains, specifically regarding the “From Good to Great” plan commissioned by the Lafayette Chamber of Commerce.
 We compiled a group of young professionals with similar interests, and together, we dreamed about the potential of Middle Indiana.
 There was actually a lot to explore, like our growing food scene, the stubborn persistence of the arts, and some very colorful local history.
 To read more from my time with TL, I archived most of my writing from Think Lafayette under this category.

 Today, in addition to my day job, I’m a board member and president of the Greater Lafayette ALCU, and a member of the West Lafayette Public Arts Team.
 I also love biking, cooking, eating, and tweeting, and I knit, embroider, and crochet while watching a lot of documentaries.
 I could probably write an entire book on the Real Housewives franchise.

 - Examples of my favorite work.